Distance: 33-mile loop

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Simply start anywhere along the Rim Road and ride it until you complete the loop.
-Parking is easiest in the Crater Lake Lodge compound.
-Also, the road drops below the lake at the southern-most part of the loop and returns, giving you a very spunky ascent, so I like to start at the Lodge and do that climb last, when I’m warm (my Mapmyride map and elevation profile start just at the base of that climb, if you’re looking for it).
+I have no idea why I started the map where I did, and I don’t recommend it since it gives you a stiff climb off the bat.
+Parking is easiest in the Crater Lake Lodge compound, and the road leading up to it is a very spunky ascent, so I like to start at the Lodge and do that climb last, when I’m warm.
 Check out the lodge while you’re there—it’s a grand old pile.
 You can ride in either direction, but you want to ride clockwise, because clockwise puts you in the lane closer to the water.

 Adding miles: The nearest good riding is far away in Oakridge.
 Centuries that include Crater Lake ride the entrance road from the north, the Crater Lake N Highway.
 It’s pretty flat and pretty straight and not good enough to make this list, but it’s through the Oregon high forest so it’s far from painful, and ideal if you want to work on your time trialing.